Skip to main content

 -d '{"name":"New User","email":"newuser@example.com"}'

-Step 4: Create a Startup Script
+Step 4: Create the Startup Script

-Create the scf_bootstrap file (without extension):
+Create the scf_bootstrap file (with no extension):

 #!/bin/bash